taylorrohrich/fortnite_challenges/README.md

 # FortFriend

 FortFriend allows you to track your progress on the Battle Pass for Fortnite Battle Royale.
 It includes a map with the various locations of challenges--you can selectively toggle which ones are visible.
+Hosted at http://fort-friend.com/

 ## Built With